 All arrivals and transit passengers other than those traveling from New Zealand must show a negative PCR test taken within 72 hours before departure, before boarding.
 On arrival, all travelers must quarantine for 14 days at a designated facility -- including Australian citizens.
-This may be at your own expense -- it depends on the state or territory.
-Charges are already in place in New South Wales, the Northern Territory, Queensland and South Australia.
-It is likely other areas will follow.
+This is likely to be at your own expense -- prices depend on the state or territory.

 The bubble with New Zealand is currently paused till the end of the year, but when it returns, passengers won't be allowed to travel if they had a positive Covid-19 test in the previous 14 days or present flu-like symptoms.
 They must also have spent the 14 days before departure in either Australia or New Zealand.